 High speed train in France

-Main line • High speed Rail • France
+Passenger train services • Main line services / Ticketing • High speed Rail • France

 Summary: The acronym TGV stands for “Train à Grande Vitesse,” which is French for “High-Speed Train.”
 High-speed rail arrived in France as early as 1981, and has spread line by line across the country, mainly around Paris.
 It is mainly operated by the national company SNCF.